Good evening :)

 4. What are the factors affecting ETF share prices?

-ETF share prices typically mirror their underlying index or asset and are influenced by tracking error, liquidity, inflow-outflow momentum, the ETF expense ratio in India, and market sentiment.
-These factors contribute to the fluctuations in ETF share prices.
+ETF share price movements typically mirror the underlying index or asset and are influenced by tracking error, liquidity, inflow-outflow momentum, the ETF expense ratio in India, and market sentiment.

 5. What is the future projection of ETFs?